-Fixed Annual Remuneration ("FAR") VARIABLE REMUNERATION (at risk) The FAR package provides market competitive remuneration to attract and retain high quality talent while reflecting role scope and accountabilities.
+VARIABLE REMUNERATION (AT RISK) FIXED ANNUAL REMUNERATION ("FAR") SHORT-TERM INCENTIVE PLAN ("STIP") LONG-TERM INCENTIVE PLAN ("LTIP") The FAR package provides market competitive remuneration to attract and retain high quality talent while reflecting role scope and accountabilities.
+The STIP rewards Executives for the achievement of Group and individual goals that are aligned to the Group's financial, operational and strategic priorities.
+The LTIP rewards and supports retention of participants who are in positions to influence the Group's long- term performance.
 The FAR package incorporates cash salary, superannuation benefits and may include a provision for a car benefit, together with various other benefits.
-Executive FAR is reviewed annually against equivalent roles among companies of similar size in the mining/resources industry.
-No Executives are guaranteed an annual increase in FAR.
-Short-Term Incentive Plan ("STIP") The STIP rewards Executives for the achievement of Group and individual goals that are aligned to the Group's financial, operational and strategic priorities.
-50% is paid as cash 25% is deferred into rights (Deferred Share Rights) for one year 25% is deferred into rights for two years Performance is assessed annually against profitability, health & safety, strategic objectives and environment key performance indicators ("KPIs").
+Executive FAR is reviewed annually against equivalent roles among companies of similar size in the mining/ 50% is paid as cash 25% is deferred into rights (Deferred Share Rights) for one year 25% is deferred into rights for two years Performance is assessed annually against profitability, Performance rights to shares with no dividend equivalent payments vest after a three-year period subject to performance assessed against a comparator group: • 60% Earnings Per Share Vesting Condition ("EPS urces industry.
+No Executives are guaranteed an Jal increase in FAR. health & safety, strategic objectives and environment key performance indicators ("KPIs").
 For further information see the 'Short Term Incentive Plan' section in this Remuneration report.
-Long-Term Incentive Plan ("LTIP") The LTIP rewards and supports retention of participants who are in positions to influence the Group's long-term performance.
-Performance rights to shares with no dividend equivalent payments vest after a three-year period subject to performance assessed against a comparator group: 60% Earnings Per Share Vesting Condition ("EPS Awards") 40% Costs Target Vesting Condition ("Costs Target Awards").
+Awards") 40% Costs Target Vesting Condition ("Costs Target Awards").
 For further information see the 'Long Term Incentive Plan' section in this Remuneration report.

 The executive remuneration framework has been structured to align participants to the long-term interests of the Company and its shareholders through the use of equity components in the annual remuneration package: deferred share rights in the STIP and performance share rights in the LTIP.
 Restrictions are in place regarding to whom equity can be issued and/or transferred under the HKEx Listing Rules, as the Company is required to maintain a minimum free float of shares.
 As a result, the Company's ability to issue and/or transfer shares to employees or personnel who are directors of the Company and/or its subsidiaries is restricted by the HKEx Listing Rules.
 For more information, please see the 'Public Float' section of the Directors' Report.
 In accordance with the terms of the STIP and LTIP grant conditions, the Board has discretion to settle the STIP deferred share rights or qualifying LTIP performance share rights in cash.
 If settled in cash, the cash equivalent value is determined with reference to the market value of shares on vesting.
 Since the introduction of the current executive remuneration framework in 2018, deferred STIP has been settled in cash.
 Following an increase in the Company's public float, Yancoal instructed CPU Share Plans Pty Ltd as trustee of the Yancoal Australia Limited Employee Share Trust to acquire and hold fully paid ordinary shares in the Company in on-market share transactions in late 2022.
+Accordingly, in 2023, subject to Board approval, vested deferred STIP and LTIP may be settled, in whole or part, by way of fully paid ordinary shares in the Company in on-market share transactions in late 2022.
 Accordingly, in 2023, subject to Board approval, vested deferred STIP and LTIP may be settled, in whole or part, by way of fully paid ordinary shares in the Company, rather than by way of a cash equivalent payment only.